TRAVEL ACCIDENT INSURANCE FOR STUDENTS AND EMPLOYEES

-Student Group Insurance
+Student Travel Insurance

 Often students travel off-campus to represent the university or for an academic learning experience.
 It is important that proper procedures are followed to ensure that the employees and students are covered by travel accident insurance, as follows:

 - Verify that any student or employee who plans to drive at any time during the trip (whether it is a personal car, a rental car, or a UA Little Rock fleet vehicle), has an Authorization to Operate a Motor Vehicle form on file, is authorized to drive, and is at least 18 years old.

 - Any traveler (student or employee) expecting to be reimbursed from the university for travel-related expenses must complete a Request for Authorization of Travel Expenses (TA) form prior to the trip.
 If no expense reimbursements will be claimed by an employee, then the box “No Cost – UA Little Rock Insurance Only” should be checked.